Pope Gregory VII: Walk to Canossa

-The situation now became extremely critical for Henry.
-As a result of the agitation, which was zealously fostered by the papal legate Bishop Altmann of Passau, the princes met in October at Trebur to elect a new German ruler.
-Henry, who was stationed at Oppenheim on the left bank of the Rhine, was only saved from the loss of his throne by the failure of the assembled princes to agree on the question of his successor.

-Their dissension, however, merely induced them to postpone the verdict.
-Henry, they declared, must make reparation to Gregory VII and pledge himself to obedience; and they decided that, if, on the anniversary of his excommunication, he still lay under the ban, the throne should be considered vacant.
-At the same time they decided to invite Gregory VII to Augsburg to decide the conflict.
+Henry now faced ruin.
+As a result of the agitation, which was zealously fostered by the papal legate Bishop Altmann of Passau, the princes met in October at Trebur to elect a new German emperor.
+Henry, who was stationed at Oppenheim on the left bank of the Rhine, was only saved from the loss of his throne by the failure of the assembled princes to agree on his successor.
+Nevertheless, they declared that Henry must make reparation and obeisance to Gregory, and if he were still under the ban on the anniversary of his excommunication, his throne should be considered vacant.
+At the same time they invited Gregory to Augsburg to decide the conflict.

-These arrangements showed Henry the course to be pursued.
-It was imperative under any circumstances and at any price to secure his absolution from Gregory before the period named, otherwise he could scarcely foil his opponents in their intention to pursue their attack against him and justify their measures by an appeal to his excommunication.
-At first he attempted to attain his ends by an embassy, but when Gregory rejected his overtures he took the celebrated step of going to Italy in person.

-Gregory VII had already left Rome and had intimated to the German princes that he would expect their escort for his journey on 8 January 1077 to Mantua.
-But this escort had not appeared when he received the news of Henry's arrival.
-Henry, who had travelled through Burgundy, had been greeted with enthusiasm by the Lombards, but resisted the temptation to employ force against Gregory.
-He chose the unexpected course of forcing Gregory to grant him absolution by doing penance before him at Canossa, where Gregory had taken refuge under the protection of his close ally, Matilda of Tuscany.
+Unable to oppose his princes and the pope together, Henry saw that he must secure absolution from Gregory.
+At first he attempted this through an embassy, but when Gregory rejected his overtures he went to Italy in person.
+The pope had already left Rome and had informed the German princes that he would expect their escort on 8 January 1077 to Mantua.
+This escort had not appeared when he received the news of Henry's arrival at Canossa, where Gregory had taken refuge under the protection of his close ally, Matilda of Tuscany.
+Henry travelled through Burgundy ordering his troops to maintain civility, and was greeted with enthusiasm by the Lombards.
+In an astonishing turn, the emperor mortified his pride and knelt barefoot in the snow to beg the pope's forgiveness.
+This penance immediately reversed the moral situation, forcing Gregory to grant Henry absolution.
 The Walk to Canossa soon became legendary.

 The reconciliation was only effected after prolonged negotiations and definite pledges on the part of Henry, and it was with reluctance that Gregory VII at length gave way, considering the political implications.
-If Gregory VII granted absolution, the diet of princes in Augsburg in which he might reasonably hope to act as arbitrator would either become useless, or, if it met at all, would change completely in character.
-It was impossible, however, to deny the penitent re-entrance into the Church, and Gregory VII's religious obligations overrode his political interests.
+If the pope granted absolution, the diet of princes in Augsburg, which had called on him as arbitrator, would be rendered impotent.
+It was impossible, however, to deny the penitent re-entrance into the Church, and Gregory VII's Christian duty overrode his political interests.

-The removal of the ban did not imply a genuine reconciliation, and no basis was gained for a settlement of the main question that divided Henry and Gregory: that of investiture.
-A new conflict was inevitable from the very fact that Henry considered the sentence of deposition repealed along with that of excommunication.
-Gregory, on the other hand, was intent on reserving his freedom of action and gave no hint on the subject at Canossa.
+The removal of the ban did not imply a genuine settlement, as there was no mention of the main question between pope and emperor: that of investiture.
+A new conflict was inevitable.